 Summer is the perfect time for those old-fashioned desserts that bring back childhood memories.
 This Easy Peach Cobbler was sheer bliss.

-In this Easy Peach Cobbler Recipe, sweetened peaches are added over a simple batter.
-Typically the topping, whether biscuits, pie crust or even cookie crust, is added last.
+In this Easy Peach Cobbler Recipe, sweetened peaches are placed over a simple batter.
+Typically the topping, whether biscuits, pie crust, or even cookie crust, is added last.
 The reverse is true in this cobbler recipe.

 Easy Peach Cobbler